oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     tokens issued previously based on that code.
   * The `state` value SHOULD be invalidated by the client after its first use at the redirection endpoint.
-If this is implemented, and an attacker receives a token through the referrer header from the client's web site, the `state` was already used, invalidated by the client and cannot be used again by the attacker.
+If this is implemented, and an attacker receives a token through the Referer header from the client's web site, the `state` was already used, invalidated by the client and cannot be used again by the attacker.
 (This does not help if the `state` leaks from the
     AS's web site, since then the `state` has not been used at the redirection endpoint at the client yet.)
-  * Suppress the referrer header by applying an appropriate Referrer Policy [@webappsec-referrer-policy] to the document (either as part of the "referrer" meta attribute or by setting a Referrer-Policy header).
+  * Suppress the Referer header by applying an appropriate Referrer Policy [@webappsec-referrer-policy] to the document (either as part of the "referrer" meta attribute or by setting a Referrer-Policy header).
 For example, the header `Referrer-Policy: